-Students who are actively enrolled in the PhD program, are in good academic standing, and have an approved GDP and POE Committee on file with the Graduate School may start the PWE process by notifying the DGS of their intent to take the PWE 30 days before they submit the PWE to the DGS.
-Although students are eligible to take the PWE at any time within the first four years of the program, we strongly recommend that they wait until they finish all or almost all of the coursework on the GDP in order to ensure the best chance of passing the examination.
+Students who are actively enrolled in the PhD program, are in good academic standing, have an approved GDP, have passed the Qualifying Exam, and have a POE Committee on file with the Graduate School may start the PWE process by notifying the DGS of their intent to take the PWE 30 days before they submit the PWE to the DGS.
+The intent letter must include the student's name, the title of the intended PWE, a brief abstract of the intended PWE, and at least one suggestion for a third PWE reviewer from the HINF graduate faculty.
+Although students are eligible to take the PWE at any time after passing the QE, we strongly recommend that they wait until they finish all or almost all of the coursework on the GDP in order to ensure the best chance of passing the examination.
 Students who do not complete the PWE within the first four years are subject to dismissal from the program.
-The intent must include the student's name, the title of the intended PWE, a brief abstract of the intended PWE, and at least one suggestion for a third PWE reviewer from the HINF graduate faculty.

-Students must submit the completed PWE to the DGS 30 days after the submission date of the "Intent to take the PWE" letter.
+Students must submit the completed PWE to the DGS within 30 days after the submission date of the "Intent to take the PWE" letter.
 The PWE reviewers will grade the examination and report back within 30 days of the PWE submission date.
-Students have three opportunities to pass the PWE without reservations.
-In the first and second rounds, students may receive one of three outcomes: pass, pass with reservations, or fail.
+Students have two opportunities to pass the PWE without reservations.
+In the first round, students may receive one of three outcomes: Pass, Pass with Reservations, or Fail.

-In the event of a pass with reservations, the committee chair must inform the student and the immediately.
-The chair has up to 10 days to convey the reservations and a timeline for completion to the student in a letter.
+In the event of a pass with reservations, the committee chair must inform the student, the advisor, and the POE committee immediately.
+The chair has up to 10 days to convey the reservations and a timeline for completion to the student in a letter, which the chair sends to the student and to the Graduate School.
+Students then have 30 days to resolve the reservations.
 When the student has satisfied the committee's reservations, the chair must notify the student, the DGS, and the PLC.
+Students who receive a fail in the first round may either revise the PWE or start over from scratch, based on the committee's recommendations.

-Students who receive a fail in the first or second round may either revise the PWE or start over from scratch, based on the committee's recommendations.
-In the third round, students will either pass or fail.
-Students who fail in the third round are subject to dismissal from the program.
-Once a student passes, either with or without reservations, or fails a third time, the PLC will document the outcome in the university's workflow system.
+In the second round, students will either pass or fail.
+Students who fail are subject to dismissal from the program.
+Once a student passes, either with or without reservations, or fails a second time, the PLC will document the outcome in the university's workflow system.
 The PLC will make a second entry to remove the reservations, if applicable, when a student has made the appropriate changes.